rixed/lurch/README.md

 - For more flexibility when self hosting, the database (Postgres) and HTTP servers are external.

+- A directory with secret files is bind mounted on the isolated container (default: /run/secrets)

 ## Running the docker image

 Instead of installing your own you could use the docker demo image.